 4. The Olmec Colossal Heads

-These massive basalt sculptures, carved between 1500 and 400 BCE, showcase the incredible craftsmanship of the Olmec civilization and possibly their leaders.
+These massive basalt sculptures, carved between 1500 and 400 BCE, showcase the incredible craftsmanship of the Olmec civilization and possibly that of its leaders.

 Standing in front of one of these giant heads, with their strikingly detailed facial features, is truly awe-inspiring.

-Each piece weighs several tons and gives us a fascinating glimpse into the strength and mystery of Mexico’s “mother culture.”
+Each piece weighs several tons, offering a fascinating glimpse into the strength and mystery of Mexico’s “mother culture.”

 5. The Feathered Serpent Head (Quetzalcoatl)

-This stone carving of Quetzalcoatl, the Feathered Serpent god, is an icon of Mesoamerican mythology.
+This stone carving of Quetzalcoatl, the Feathered Serpent deity, is a symbol of Mesoamerican mythology.

 The serpent’s intricate scales and feathers represent the connection between earth and sky, emphasizing duality in Mesoamerican thought.